 Backing up and restoring critical data and applications is the most demanding feature while running and managing critical applications and workloads.
-With VMware technologies, you can quickly backup and restore VMs, also take image-level backups while making disaster recovery much easier.
+With VMware technologies, you can quickly back up and restore VMs, and also take image-level backups while making disaster recovery much easier.

-You can also take snapshots of VMs before patching and updating particular applications, and if patching or updating doesn’t work, you can restore your VM on the previous state again using snapshots.
+You can also take snapshots of VMs before patching and updating particular applications, and if patching or updating doesn’t work, you can restore your VM to the previous state again using snapshots.

 5) Moving to the Cloud